theArcher73/attnode-powerpack/README.md

 The power supply can be either via the JST socket, or the two pads directly on the pcb.
 In this case, the JST socket must not be soldered.

-The power supply should provide > 100mA, otherwise the output voltage at the LDO will drop.
+The voltage source must provide at least 120 mA.

+More information can be found [here](https://www.attno.de/blog/2021-01-08).

 ![front view](https://github.com/theArcher73/powerpack/blob/main/kicads-project/img/board_front.png) *front view*